 Some drugs elevate the mood and others depress the mood.
 Some elevate the mood in the very short term only to dump the drug user in the doldrums when they’re coming down.
 Long-term drug addiction also leads to changes in the brain, which could have a long term effect on the patient’s mood.

 This means that when diagnosing a mood disorder the psychiatrist must distinguish between the effect of the drug and the possible mood disorder.
-It’s also important to assess whether the current mood disorder is a result of the drug addiction or potentially preceded it and the drug taking was the patients attempt at lifting or stabilizing their mood.
+It’s also important to assess whether the current mood disorder is a result of the drug addiction or potentially preceded it and the drug taking was the patients attempt at lifting or stabilising their mood.

 Addiction psychiatry is a specialist field; please ensure that the clinician has experience in diagnosing and treating drug addiction and a secondary psychological issue.